AlexWang1987/alexwang1987.github.io/foundations/flash/flash.md

 ## How about the future of AS3.

 Just in my opinion, It's not a technical question.
-Because of many failure devisions made by Adobe corporation, it's abvious that Flash techologies has lost its strength on mobile field.
+Because of many failure devisions made by Adobe Corporation, it's abvious that Flash techologies has lost its strength on mobile field.
+As a programmer, One of our skills to identify what technical solution that is efficient for a specific problem.
+Adobe As3 is still worth to master because its complete workflow, sophisticated plateform,and well-round ecosystem.